 Latvian Park reminded me of the parks I read in various Russian books.
 Bastejkalna Park is near the Freedom Monument.
 I went there.
-The fresh air refreshed me and the landscape was a treat to eyes.
+The fresh air refreshed me and the landscape was a treat to the eyes.
 I imagined the riot of colour could be witnessed during fall.
 There is a canal running through it.
-Boating to the river could have been a great experience but I do not know how to drive a boat.
+Boating to the river could have been a great experience but alas!
+I do not know how to drive a boat.

-Riga is famous for its park and most of them are located centrally.
+Riga is famous for its parks and most of them are located centrally.
 Apart from Bastejkalna Park, Vermanes Park, Mezaparks, Kronvalda Park are also famous parks in the city.
 Riga is actually a green capital.

-After a small dinner with roadside sandwich corner I came back to hotel, got freshened up and went to a pub.
+After a small dinner at the roadside sandwich corner I came back to hotel, got freshened up and went to a pub.

 Next morning I planned to go to Jurmala, a popular beach located at a distance of 40 Kilometres from Riga.
 But due to heavy rainfall I had to stay back in Riga.
-But I spent the entire day in the old town and came back to Stockholm in the evening cruise.
+But I spent the entire day in the Old Town and came back to Stockholm in the evening cruise.